 - A criminal background check, physical examination, and/or a drug screening is also necessary for admission into many programs.

 - In some cases, you may have to submit a personal essay answering a prompt about the program and your interest in it.

 What are the benefits of an online nursing degree vs. an on-campus nursing degree?

 Online programs are generally more flexible than on-campus programs.
 In many programs, all of your coursework is completed online.
 This means you can either log on whenever you want and complete the assignments at your own pace, or you log on at a specific time to remotely meet with your professor and class.

 Either way, you can take classes from the comfort of your home.
 Many schools also allow you to complete your clinical and practical experience at healthcare facilities near you, so it is possible to earn your degree without ever setting foot on campus.

 Online degrees can also be much less expensive than on-campus programs.
-Since you do not get charged fees for campus maintenance or resource usage (such as the library), you pay less per credit than an on-campus student does.
+Since you do not get charged fees for campus maintenance or resource usage (such as the library), you will typically pay less per credit than an on-campus student.

 Education Requirements for Nursing